open-xchange/appsuite-frontend/documentation/features/metrics.md

 The parts a separated by their role/task with high flexibility and extendability in mind.

+__hint for development__

+Please note that when you are using your local ui you have to temporary disable the related check in the `isEnabled` function (metrics/main.js`).

 ### Components

 - metrics listener: waiting for a event (example: click on an ‘mail reply’)